murmelsson/GrovePi/README-MURMELSSONIC.md

 TODOs:

-1. Make a simpler test script, but with the more traditional HelloWorld(LED-blink) functionality
+1. Make a simpler test script, but with the more traditional HelloWorld(LED-blink) functionality. **done**

-2. Modify the wot-book hello-world to run using GrovePi-based libraries
+2. Modify the wot-book hello-world to run using GrovePi-based libraries **amounts to same as (1), so done**

 3. POC what is the minimal set of npm-ery and ad-hoc .js file includes needed to get going.